gt-big-data/installation-guide/README.md

 Clusterer
 ---------
-For the Clusterer you need to install a few Python libraries with Pip.
+For the Clusterer, you need to install a few Python libraries with Pip.

 ### Numpy
 NumPy is the fundamental package for scientific computing with Python.